 Know your clearance zone

-Proper measurement is your your designer key to finding out if you have enough room for a kitchen island.
+Proper measurement is your designer key to finding out if you have enough room for a kitchen island.
 Apart from the room’s size, your designer also needs to know how many people will use the kitchen and how will they use the kitchen.

 Those pieces of information are vital in determining the clearance zone.
 It is the space between two work areas (main benchtop edge to the edge of the kitchen island) and the space around the kitchen island.